rrickgauer/Dictionary/README.md

 ## Dependencies
 * I used the [Datamuse API](https://www.datamuse.com/api/) to get the data about a word.
 * I used [Gson](https://github.com/google/gson) to process the JSON received from the Datamuse API.

+## Future ideas
+* Allow users to enter a phrase instead of a word
+   * The [Datamuse API](https://www.datamuse.com/api/) allows users to search also by a phrase containing multiple words